Ministry of Labour, Social, Family Affairs and Integration

 Loss or Robbery

 Upon loss or robbery, you should immediately block your bank card to prevent misuse by third parties.
-Therefore the free blocking emergency call 116 116 can be reached around the clock when required (please dial +49 116 116 or +49 (0)30 40 50 40 if you are abroad at the time of the call).
-For blocking the lost card, please keep your account number / IBAN and the bank code / BIC (or at least the name of the bank as an alternative) ready.
+The free blocking emergency phone number 116 116 can be reached around the clock (please dial +49 116 116 or +49 (0)30 40 50 40 if you are abroad at the time of the call).
+For blocking the lost bank card, please keep your account number / IBAN and the bank code / BIC (or at least the name of the bank as an alternative) ready.